AlephAlpha/rlifesrc/tui/README_en.md

             How to choose a state for unknown cells [default: alive]  [possible values: dead, alive, random, d, a, r]

+        --diag <DIAG>
+            Diagonal width
+            If the diagonal width is n > 0, the cells at position (x, y) where abs(x - y) > n are assumed to be  dead.
+            If this value is set to 0, it would be ignored.
+             [default: 0]

     -m, --max <MAX>
             Upper bound of numbers of minimum living cells in all generations If this value is set to 0, it means there is no limitation.